QMWebDesigns/QMWebDesigns/ReadMe.md

 | [**🎨 Creative Portfolio**](#) <br /> ![A vibrant portfolio website for a photographer, with a masonry gallery and smooth animations](https://via.placeholder.com/500x300/8E44AD/FFFFFF?text=Portfolio+Demo+GIF) | A dynamic, visually-driven portfolio for a professional photographer, featuring a filterable gallery and client testimonial section. | `HTML5` `CSS3` `JavaScript` `Netlify` | [**🌐 Visit Site**](#) |
 | [**🏢 Business Website**](#) <br /> ![A professional corporate website with a clean layout, service sections, and a contact form](https://via.placeholder.com/500x300/3498DB/FFFFFF?text=Business+Site+Demo+GIF) | A responsive and SEO-optimized website for a consulting firm, designed to establish trust and generate leads. | `React` `Node.js` `MongoDB` `Figma` | [**🌐 Visit Site**](#) |

-> **💡 Pro Tip:** *Replace the placeholder images with GIFs or screenshots of your actual work!
-You can use tools like [Giphy Capture](https://giphy.com/apps/giphycapture) or [ScreenToGif](https://www.screentogif.com/) to record short, engaging demos of your sites in action.*

 ---